Omegapoint/microservice-workshop/workshop/instructions/03_provisioning/README.md

 Under the stacks tab you will find information about stacks (groups) of applications.
 For example, under infra-services are all the services running that you previously communicated with in your application.

 ###Let's deploy
-Go to `Stacks -> All` and press "Add Stack".
+Go to `Stacks -> All` and press `Add Stack`.
 Fill in a proper name and description of your stack.
 This name should indicate which kind of application you are running.
-Application with similar purpose preferably should end up in the same stack.
+Application with similar purpose should preferably end up in the same stack.

 Click Create.